 If you haven’t built a starter yet, you can go read my guide on how to do just that.
 It’s not really difficult, all you need is flour, water and patience.

-When you’ve built a wonderful and active starter, you may even have given it a name, you want to keep it healthy and in the best condition.
+When you’ve built a wonderful and active starter, you may even have given it a name.
+You want to keep it healthy and in the best condition.

-The information in this article is also contained in this video, if you prefer that format:
+The information in this article is also contained in this video if you prefer that format:

 How do I fit all-day baking into my busy life?